 All registrants receive a free meal, pride and all 100 mile finishers receive a finishers medal for proof that they finished the 100 mile ride!

-The 33 mile route that starts from Canterfield Assisted Living Community in Oak Ridge TN.
+The 33 mile route that starts from Crafter's Brew in Oak Ridge TN.
 The route features wide open, yet quiet, rolling valley roads for the first half of the ride.
 Once the route turns and heads back towards the finish, the roads become even quieter, more scenic, and more forested making for an overall amazing ride!!
-The 40 mile ride will have a rest stop at mile 13, as well as mile 23.
-A link to the route is just below.

 62 Mile (100k)